-You can set up a one time or recurring import from the Amazon S3 bucket provided by Blueshift or your custom Amazon S3 bucket.
+You can import customer data in CSV format from either the Amazon S3 bucket provided by Blueshift or your custom Amazon S3 bucket.
 You can set up a one time or recurring import task to import the data.

 You can upload the customers data CSV file to the S3 bucket provided by Blueshift (using the default adapter Blueshift Import) or to your custom S3 bucket (using the Custom Import adapter).